 Internet users are making the switch from desktop computers to mobile devices.
 It is only fair that marketing shifted its attention to that platform too.
 The data referenced above, if nothing else, shows that the mobile device market with its sheer enormity is one that marketers and businesses alike can and should tap into.
 This in and of itself is the biggest benefit of mobile marketing—its possibilities and opportunities are practically limitless.
 However, the advantages of mobile marketing do not stop there.

 The following list shares some of the main benefits of mobile marketing to help you gain a better understanding of how it can help you advance your marketing strategy and provides mobile advertising solutions to existing marketing challenges:

-- Market Growth – the mobile advertising market is constantly growing, with increases in a mobile device and mobile Internet users seen every year.
+The mobile advertising market is constantly growing, with increases in mobile devices and mobile Internet users seen every year.
 Moreover, the time spent on mobile devices has risen exponentially too.
 Most of this time is spent on social media platforms which have become insanely popular among Internet users, millennials especially.